mmisono/vatic/README.md

     $ turkic sample /tmp --since "yesterday"

 The filename will follow the format of WORKERID-JOBID.jpg.
-Once you have identified a mallicious worker, you can block them, invalidate ALL of their work, and respawn their jobs with the command:
+Once you have identified a malicious worker, you can block them, invalidate ALL of their work, and respawn their jobs with the command:

     $ turkic invalidate workerid